Jean Makoun: Antalyaspor

 It was announced on 27 August 2015 that Makoun joined Turkish side Antalyaspor after impressing the side at the trial.

 Makoun made his Antalyaspor debut, coming on as a 77th-minute substitute, in a 2–0 win against Eskişehirspor on 12 September 2015.
 Since making his debut for the club, he found himself in and out of the starting line–up, due to being placed on the substitute bench.
-It wasn't until on 5 February 2016 when Makoun scored his first Antalyaspor goal, in a 4–2 win against Fenerbahçe.
+On 5 February 2016, Makoun scored his first Antalyaspor goal, in a 4–2 win against Fenerbahçe.
 Two months later on 3 April 2016, he scored his second goal for the club, in a 2–2 draw against Akhisar Belediyespor.
 Two weeks later on 16 August 2016, Makoun set up two goals for Antalyaspor, as they won 4–2 against Galatasaray.
 He scored his third goal of the season, as well as, setting up a goal, in a 7–0 win against Trabzonspor on 13 May 2016.
 At the end of the 2015–16 season, Makoun went on to make thirty–one appearances and scoring three times in all competitions.

 At the start of the 2016–17 season, Makoun appeared in the first three league matches before suffering a muscle injury.
-Following this, he lost his first team place and was placed on the substitute bench for the most of the 2016–17 season.
-It wasn't until on 25 December 2016 when Makoun scored his first goal of the season, in a 2–1 win against Kasımpaşa.
+Following this, he lost his first team place and was placed on the substitute bench for most of the 2016–17 season.
+On 25 December 2016, Makoun scored his first goal of the season, in a 2–1 win against Kasımpaşa.
 After spending months on leave, he made his first starts of the season, in a 4–1 win against Gaziantepspor in the last game of the season.
 At the end of the 2016–17 season, Makoun went on to make nine appearances and scoring once in all competitions.
 Following this, he was released by the club.